 How can we use ethnography and other qualitative research methods to study IT solutions for energy efficiency in buildings?
 How to combine thick data with big data stored and analysed by an energy information system?
 How to plan and carry out a people-centred development and design process?
-These questions will be some of those tackled by the students involved in the 1st PEOPLE project’s Learning Cycle in Slovenia.
+These were some of the questions tackled by the students involved in the 1st PEOPLE project’s Learning Cycle in Slovenia.

-Slovenian team of students will work on MePIS Energy, Metronik’s energy information system for energy management, customised and designed for managing – monitoring, analysing, planning – energy consumption in industry, infrastructure facilities, and buildings.
-With guidance from both academic mentors (ZRC SAZU) and industry mentors (Metronik), our interdisciplinary team of students will learn to combine qualitative and quantitative research methods and to apply people-centred development approaches:
+Slovenian team's research starting point was MePIS Energy, Metronik’s energy information system for energy management, customised and designed for managing – monitoring, analysing, planning – energy consumption in industry, infrastructure facilities, and buildings.
+With guidance from both academic mentors (ZRC SAZU) and industry mentors (Metronik), our team of students (anthropology, history, philosophy, psychology, social informatics) combined qualitative and ethnographic research methods (participant observation, semi-structured interviews, focus group discussions) with quantitative research methods (questionnaires and analysis, data mining).

 - to analyse how the information system is used in one of the buildings of the University of Ljubljana;